mspencedm/Software-Dev-DnD/Sessions/Session 9/Session9.md

 As the players reach certain part we can have the dragon running it almost like a TV show where he is watching and observing and interacting and maybe even narrating?

+### Accepted

+Players are accepted by the Red Dragon.
+They will get one last day in Arventia and then they are bound.

+## Invitation

+Bring players to Moonveil Manor - dragon wants players to figure out the mystery